goadesign/goa.design/content/extend/plugins.md

 The [codegen](https://godoc.org/github.com/goadesign/goa/goagen/codegen) package comes with a number of helper functions that help deal with generating Go code.
-For example it contains functions that can produce the code for definining a data structure given an instance of the [design](https://godoc.org/github.com/goadesign/goa/design) package [DataStructure](https://godoc.org/github.com/goadesign/goa/design#DataStructure) interface.
+For example it contains functions that can produce the code for defining a data structure given an instance of the [design](https://godoc.org/github.com/goadesign/goa/design) package [DataStructure](https://godoc.org/github.com/goadesign/goa/design#DataStructure) interface.